Navy Region Mid-Atlantic

 https://www.med.navy.mil/sites/nhcne/NHCNE/locations/SSNY/ssny.htm

-EFMP Special Education Pilot
+EFMP Special Education Support

 Special Education can be a daunting maze to navigate.
 As a parent, you want what is best for your child; as a school you want to provide every student an opportunity to access a fair appropriate education.
 It is difficult to balance those two wants and the needs of a child at times.
 That is why it is important for a parent to become knowledgeable and empowered in the special education journey.
 It is necessary to speak up, ask questions, and be an intricate part of developing an educational program for your child.